JaceDeane/pokeRGBplus/TO DO.md

 # TO DO:

+- Update NPCs in Viridian Pokémon Center

+- Add and connect Viridian Forest to Route 2

+	- Update `gate` tileset & blockset with new design

+	- Create a unique gate map just for Viridian Forest entrances, like in Gen I

-- Add blocks for the gate buildings to the FOREST tileset
+	- Add tiles and blocks for the gate buildings to the FOREST tileset

+- Update Diglett's Cave

+- All of Pewter City onwards

+- Update Route 4 to RB equivalent*

 - (!)
 Set proper wild encounter data (!)